 A 401K is an employer-sponsored retirement savings plan.
 With this type of plan and traditional IRAs, you avoid paying taxes.
-If you want to invest some of your funds, start by asking how I can transfer my 401K to gold without penalty and take advantage of an excellent option.
+If you want to invest some of your funds, start by asking how you can transfer your 401K to gold without penalty and take advantage of an excellent option.

 There are several reasons why saving in gold is a good decision.
 Your finances are protected from inflation.
 Gold has been appreciated for many years, so its value is always preserved.
 Compared to the market, gold is not volatile.